mozilla/ActiveData/docs/Qb_Tutorial.md

 Simple `from` Clause
 --------------------

-All queries must have a `from` clause, which is indicates what data is being queried.
-ActiveData has a default container, which it uses to translate names to explicit cubes.
+All queries must have a `from` clause, which indicates what data is being queried.
+ActiveData has a default container, which it uses to translate names to explicit data cubes to query.

 ```javascript
 	{"from": "unittest"}

 ```

 In this case, we will get some records from the `unittest` cube.
-ActiveData assigns a default limit on all requests to prevent returning overwhelmingly large results by accident.
+Please note: ActiveData assigns a default limit on all requests to prevent returning overwhelmingly large results by accident.

 `format` Clause